Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

   first delve.
 * **Breakfast Encounter (Day 9 Morning):** Isaiah and Hestia visited the Hostess for breakfast.
 Isaiah deliberately *avoided* being seen looking for her initially.
 Ryu was working.
-She passed by their booth while they were eating, her gaze sweeping the room. **She did not visibly react or acknowledge Isaiah**, seemingly not recognizing him or registering his presence as noteworthy amidst the crowd and her work.
+She passed by their booth while they were eating, her gaze sweeping the room.
+She did not visibly react or acknowledge Isaiah, seemingly not recognizing him or registering his presence as noteworthy amidst the crowd and her work.
 Isaiah noted this with disappointment.
 * **Dinner Encounter (Day 10 Evening - Current):** Isaiah and Hestia have returned for dinner and are waiting at the bar.
 Isaiah is currently subtly scanning the room, looking for her, but has not yet spotted her working during the